epi2me-labs/modbam2bed/README.md

 The code has not been developed extensively and currently has some limitations:

- * All reference positions that are the canonical base (on forward or reverse strand) equivalent to the modified base under consideration are reported; there's no support for filtering by biologically interesting motifs.
+ * Support for motif filtering is limit to CpG sites.
+Without this filtering enabled all reference positions that are the canonical base (on forward or reverse strand) equivalent to the modified base under consideration are reported.
  * No option to combine per-strand counts into a total count (how to do this generically depends on motif).
  * Insertion columns are completely ignored for simplicitely (and avoid